-Injured people should be aware that criminal injuries compensation is a “remedy of last resort” this means that if they can pursue compensation in another manner such as a motor vehicle accident claim, workers compensation claim or public liability claim then they should pursue these options before claiming criminal injuries compensation.
+Injured people who is seeking victims of claim compensation should be aware that criminal injuries compensation is a “remedy of last resort” this means that if they can pursue injury compensation in another manner such as a motor vehicle accident claim, workers compensation claim or public liability claim then they should pursue these options before claiming criminal injuries compensation.

-You may be eligible to claim compensation under the Criminal Injuries Compensation Act if you are a:
+You may be eligible to claim victims of crime compensation under the Criminal Injuries Compensation Act if you are:

-- victim of an offence and are injured and/or experience financial loss as a result of the injury
+- a person who has suffered injury or nervous shock as the victim of a crime or offence and/or experience financial loss as a result of the injury;

-Compensation can be sought for an incident reported to the police regardless of whether a person has been identified, charged or convicted of the offence.
-However, if a person is charged and then acquitted for a reason other than unsoundness of mind you will not be able to make a claim.
+Criminal injuries compensation can be applied for regarding an incident reported to the Police regardless of whether the person who committed the crime has been identified, charged with a crime or convicted by the state of Western Australia.
+If a person is charged with a crime and then acquitted (found not guilty) for a reason other than unsoundness of mind you will not be able to make a claim.

 What Does Criminal Injury Compensation Cover?

 The Criminal Injuries Compensation Scheme is designed to provide compensation if you suffer bodily harm, mental or nervous shock or pregnancy resulting from an offence.
 Compensation may cover: